phillipnunes/100-days-of-code/log.md

 ### Day 69: February 12 2019

 **Today's Progress**: Today I solved a couple of challenges in HackerRank using JavaScript.
 I found it easier than codility (...or maybe I slept more last night.)

+### Day 70: February 13 2019

+**Today's Progress**: And today I solved more two challenges in HackerRank.
+Not the best code, you know...but I am improving.